 Germany

 Having lived in Berlin for a year, I’ve taken the opportunity to travel to as many German states as my class schedule to allow.
 Learning German in the process and writing a paper on Nazi Architecture has helped me gain a local perspective of its history.
-I really enjoyed Germany Read more…
+I have returned to Read more…

 Scholß Hochenschwangau